TOP 7 QUESTIONS WE HEAR FROM CLIENTS

-Currently we are considered out-of-network with all insurances but will provide you a Superbill to submit to your insurance company for reimbursement allowed within your policy agreement.
+We are considered out-of-network with all insurances but will provide you an itemized receipt to submit to your insurance company for reimbursement allowed within your policy agreement.
 We accept cash, check, credit cards, or HSA/FSA cards.
 By paying at the time of treatment, you will not receive any surprise bills from Peace PT.
 It is your responsibility to understand your out-of-network therapy benefits.
 An insurance worksheet is available here to help you ask the insurance company the right questions about your physical therapy benefits.
 If you have Medicaid, you are unable to submit your bill for reimbursement.
 We can provide you with a Good Faith Estimate on cost of treatment.

 Do I need a referral from my child's doctor?